-Here, $m{\text{cat}}$ is the mass of catalyst (g), t is the reaction time (h) and $m_A$ is the mass of reactant at the start of the reaction (g).
+Here, $m{cat}$ (g) is the catalyst weight, t (h) is the reaction time and $m_A$ (g) is the weight of reactant at the start of the reaction.

 Thermal tests and experiments with the bare ZrO2 support were done for both model compounds.
 A set of control experiments, described and reported in a previous work by Verkama et al., were carried out for the Pt/ZrO2 catalyst.